 In this tutorial, we will show you how to install CSF Firewall on Ubuntu 22.04 LTS.
-For those of you who didn’t know, ConfigServer Security & Firewall (csf) is an open source software firewall application.
+For those of you who didn’t know, ConfigServer Security & Firewall (CSF) is an open-source software firewall application.
 It is working based on iptables.
-Firewall configuration script created to provide better security for your server while giving you an easy to use, advanced interface for managing your firewall settings.
+Firewall configuration script is created to provide better security for your server while giving you an easy-to-use, advanced interface for managing your firewall settings.
 CSF configures your server’s firewall to lock down public access to services and only allow certain connections.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you the step-by-step installation of the CSF Firewall on Ubuntu 22.04 (Jammy Jellyfish).
 You can follow the same instructions for Ubuntu 22.04 and any other Debian-based distribution like Linux Mint, Elementary OS, Pop!_OS, and more as well.

 - A server running one of the following operating systems: Ubuntu 22.04, 20.04, and any other Debian-based distribution like Linux Mint.

 - It’s recommended that you use a fresh OS install to prevent any potential issues.

 - SSH access to the server (or just open Terminal if you’re on a desktop).

 non-root sudo useror access to the

 non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.

 Install CSF Firewall on Ubuntu 22.04 LTS Jammy Jellyfish